ruthmair/vrp/README.md

 Vehicle routing problems (VRPs) are combinatorial optimization problems that arise in the area of logistics [1].
 In most variants, a set of customers needs to be visited and served (delivering or picking some goods) by a given fleet of vehicles.
 We want to find
 * a visiting sequence of customers for each vehicle
 * with minimal total routing costs, such that
 * each customer is visited exactly once,
 * the vehicle capacity is never exceeded,
 * and potentially other constraints are satisfied, e.g., time windows at the customers.

-These notebooks demonstrate several ways to model vehicle routing problems as mixed-integer linear program (MILP), without use of sophisticated column generation or cutting plane methods as needed in state-of-the-art approaches [2,3].
+These notebooks demonstrate several ways to model vehicle routing problems as mixed-integer linear programs (MILP), without use of sophisticated column generation or cutting plane methods as needed in state-of-the-art approaches [2,3].
 Therefore, the presented models have limited performance compared to the state-of-the-art, independent of the used solver.
 The formulations presented here should be a starting point to understand the modeling difficulties related to VRPs and to evaluate the performance for your problem instances.